Big-Data-IA-Team-5/pe-dashboard-ai50/data/dashboards/rag/hebbia.md

-# Hebbia Investor Dashboard

 ## Company Overview
-Hebbia is an artificial intelligence company focused on providing advanced automation solutions for enterprise customers.
-The company is headquartered in an undisclosed location and was founded in an undisclosed year.
-Hebbia operates in the AI infrastructure and developer tools categories.
-The founding team includes CEO Jane Smith, a former VP at Google AI, and CTO John Doe, an ex-OpenAI researcher, indicating a strong competitive positioning in the market.
+Hebbia is a New York City–based AI company founded in 2020, specializing in advanced AI architectures for the finance sector.
+The company has developed a proprietary platform, Matrix, which is utilized by leading financial, legal, and consulting firms.
+Notable team members hail from prestigious organizations such as JP Morgan, KKR, and Evercore, reflecting a strong pedigree in financial services and technology.

 ## Business Model and GTM
-Hebbia sells its products primarily to enterprise customers, including Fortune 500 companies.
-The company offers a pricing model that is not publicly disclosed.
-Notable products include the Hebbia Enterprise API and Hebbia Studio.
-There are no specific integration partners or reference customers named publicly.
+Hebbia sells its AI platform to financial institutions, legal firms, and consulting companies, employing a subscription-based pricing model.
+Key products include Matrix, which leverages retrieval augmented generation (RAG) and proprietary ISD architecture to automate complex tasks and enhance human-computer interaction.
+The platform supports over 1,000 use cases across various sectors, including asset management, legal, and corporate finance.

 ## Funding & Investor Profile
-Hebbia has raised a total of $120 million in funding.
-The most recent funding round was a Series B, which raised $75 million and was led by Sequoia Capital and Andreessen Horowitz.
-The company is valued at approximately $500 million according to the latest funding announcement.
+On 2023-05-15, Hebbia announced a $130M Series B funding round led by a16z.
+Total raised to date is $130M.
+Valuation details are not disclosed.

 ## Growth Momentum
-Hebbia has experienced significant hiring momentum, with a reported headcount growth of 40% in the past quarter.
-Currently, the company is hiring for 12 engineering roles, 5 sales positions, and 3 product managers.
-There are no major events such as partnerships or leadership changes disclosed in the recent sources.
+As of 2024-10-31, Hebbia reports approximately 150 headcount, with a growth rate of ~40% year-over-year.
+The company has 31 open roles, including 14 engineering positions and 3 sales roles, emphasizing a strong focus on expanding its technical and sales teams.
+Recent product enhancements include automation features for Excel and PowerPoint, further solidifying its market position.

 ## Visibility & Market Sentiment
-Recent visibility metrics for Hebbia are not disclosed.
-There is no information on news mentions in the last 30 days, average sentiment, GitHub stars, or Glassdoor ratings.
-Therefore, it is unclear whether attention is accelerating, stable, or declining.
+Hebbia has received 42 news mentions in the past 30 days, with an average sentiment score of 0.78.
+The company boasts over 5,000 one-on-one AI onboardings and has a significant presence in the market with $14 trillion in assets under management (AUM) from firms utilizing its technology.

 ## Risks and Challenges
-There are no disclosed risks or challenges such as layoffs, regulatory incidents, executive churn, pricing pressure, or GTM concentration risk based on the available information.
+- Valuation not disclosed.
+- Competitive pressure from established AI and financial technology firms.
+- Rapid technological advancements may outpace current offerings.

 ## Outlook
-Hebbia's strong leadership team with deep expertise in machine learning and enterprise software provides a solid moat.
-The company's focus on hiring engineering talent suggests a commitment to scaling its go-to-market efforts.
-However, the lack of disclosed visibility metrics and market sentiment makes it difficult to assess broader market fit.
+Hebbia is well-positioned for continued growth given its innovative approach to AI and strong backing from prominent investors like a16z.
+The current hiring signal, with 31 open roles, indicates a commitment to scaling operations and enhancing product capabilities.
+The extensive use cases and partnerships with top-tier firms signal a robust market fit.

 ## Disclosure Gaps
-- “Headquarters location not disclosed.”
-- “Founding year not disclosed.”
+- Valuation not disclosed.
-- “Pricing model not disclosed.”
+- Customer counts not disclosed.
-- “No public visibility metrics available.”
+- Specific revenue metrics not disclosed.
-- “No disclosed risks or challenges.”